sumedhnvda/Learn_ML/README.md

-📚 Machine Learning Workshop & Self-Learning Repository This repository is created for workshop sessions and self-learning purposes.
+# Machine Learning Workshop & Self-Learning Repository

+This repository is created for workshop sessions and self-learning purposes.
-It contains various Machine Learning algorithms
+It contains various Machine Learning algorithms.